leimao/CMake-Examples/README.md

 ## Introduction

+CMake is not only a tool to make compile easier but also a Turing complete programming language.
 This repository contains several useful CMake examples I collected for CMake noobs including me.
 Instead of reading lengthy CMake documentations or randomly Googling, these examples are good start to write CMake files for your own projects.

 ## Dependencies